kenthua/brms-example/project/backwardchaining/README.md

 Updated pom.xml to reflect necessary enterprise bit versions, up to JBoss BRMS v6.1

+JUnit Test Result
+---

     go1
     office is in the house
     ---
     go2
     Draw is in the house
     ---
     go3
     --- No key in the Office, now key is being added in the draw --- fireAllRule() --- Key is in the office
     ---
     go4
     thing Chair is in the office
     thing Desk is in the office
     thing Key is in the office
-thing Computer is in the office thing Draw is in the office
+    thing Computer is in the office
+    thing Draw is in the office
     ---
     go5
     thing Chair is in the location Office thing Desk is in the location Office thing Draw is in the location Desk thing Key is in the location Draw thing Kitchen is in the location House thing Cheese is in the location Kitchen thing Knife is in the location Kitchen thing Computer is in the location Desk thing Office is in the location House thing Key is in the location Office thing Draw is in the location House thing Computer is in the location House thing Key is in the location House thing Desk is in the location House thing Chair is in the location House thing Knife is in the location House thing Cheese is in the location House thing Computer is in the location Office thing Draw is in the location Office thing Key is in the location Desk

 ---
 * To get the response like below where additional nesting is outputted, uncomment the commented function and query.
 Also comment the previous query, otherwise an isContainedIn duplicate error will result.